Americans continue to struggle with overweight and obesity.

 Cauliflower has been used as a substitute for rice and mashed potatoes, both appropriate foods on a keto diet.

-More recently it is seen to be used in pizza crusts and pastas such as gnocchi.
+More recently it is seen to be used in pizza crusts and pasta such as gnocchi.

 Store purchased versions of these often have more carbs than one would think so be sure to read the labels.